Menu

 The Designated Safeguarding Lead is: Richard Bates

-The Deputy Designated Safeguarding Lead(s) is/are: Emma Anders, Jo Murdoch, Karen Good, Jade McLaughlin, Suzie Wallace, Mark Richards and Deborah Jackson
+The Deputy Designated Safeguarding Lead(s) is/are: Emma Anders, Jo Murdoch, Karen Good, Jade McLaughlin, Suzie Wallace, Mark Richards, Sophie Heat and Kathrine Ali.

 Nominated Safeguarding Director (MAT) Anita Russell

-Designated teachers for looked after children: Deborah Jackson, Jo Murdoch and Emma Anders
+Designated teacher for looked after children: Emma Anders

 Designated Safeguarding Governor / Trustee: Anita Russel (Trustee) Jo Canneaus (Local Governing Board)

 The Designated Safeguarding Lead (DSL) takes lead responsibility for safeguarding and child protection (including online safety) and provides advice and support to other staff on child welfare and child protection matters, takes part in strategy discussions and inter-agency meetings, and/or supports other staff to do so, and contributes to the assessment of children.
 DSL is the first point of contact for external agencies that are pursuing Child Protection investigations and co-ordinates the school’s representation at CP conferences and Core Group meetings (including the submission of written reports for conferences).
 When an individual concern/incident is brought to the notice of the Designated Safeguarding Lead, they will be responsible for deciding upon whether or not this should be reported to other agencies as a safeguarding issue.
 Where there is any doubt as to the seriousness of this concern, or disagreement between the Designated Safeguarding Lead and the member of staff reporting the concern, advice will be sought from the Deputy Designated Safeguarding Lead (DDSL) or the LA’s Strategic Lead Officer for safeguarding in education services.
-If a child is in immediate danger or is at risk of harm, a referral will be made to Southwark Multi Agency Safeguarding Hub (MASH) (or its equivalent in another LA if the child resides in a different LA) and/or the police immediately.
+If a child is in immediate danger or is at risk of harm, a referral will be made to Surrey Children's Services C-SPA (Children's Single Point of Access) and/or the police immediately.

 Although all staff should be aware of the process for making referrals to children’s social care and for statutory assessments that may follow a referral, along with the role they might be expected to play in such assessments, the DSL (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
 The DSL or a deputy will always be available to discuss safeguarding concerns.
 If in exceptional circumstances, the DSL (or deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the senior leadership team and/or take advice from local children’s social care.
 In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible.